DarkExplorer31/Python-OC-Lettings-2.0/docs/source/architecture.rst

 providing various utilities and tools for different aspects of software development.

 .. list-table::
-   :widths: 25 75
+   :widths: 30 70
    :header-rows: 1

    * - Package
      - Description
    * - ``asgiref``
      - Library for Django web servers.
-It provides an ASGI specification for Django web applications, allowing them to handle asyncronous requests.
+It provides an ASGI specification for Django web applications, allowing them to handle asynchronous requests.
    * - ``Brotli``
      - Compression library.
 Brotli is a generic-purpose lossless compression algorithm developed by Google, designed to achieve better compression ratios than existing algorithms such as gzip.
    * - ``certifi``